jairamshegde/jairamshegde/README.md

 # About Me
-A Data Science enthusiast with hands-on knowledge of using predictive modeling concepts to solve wide variety problems on medium sized datasets using python.Also, adept at R,SQL and Excel.
+A Data Science enthusiast with hands-on knowledge of using predictive modeling concepts to solve wide variety problems on medium sized datasets using python.
+Also, adept at R,SQL and Excel.

 # Programming Languages 💻
 1. Python 🐍